flipkart-incubator/Triksha/README.md

 ## License

-Elastic License 2.0 (ELv2) — free to use, modify, and self-host.
-Cannot be offered as a managed/hosted service.
+MIT License — free to use, modify, self-host, and offer as a service.
 See [LICENSE](LICENSE).